ikron/epimutation/README.md

 The output of the divergence calculations are in ./Illumina_ABdata for the WGBS data and in ./nanoporeABdata for the Nanopore data

+## Fitting models of epimutation accumulation using AlphaBeta

+Scripts for fitting epimutation accumulation models are in ./ABmodelfits/WGBS for the WGBS data and ./ABmodelfits/Nanopore for the Nanopore data.
+Output of the models is available in ./modeldata

 ## Processing ChIP-seq data

 Scripts for processing ChIP-seq data are in the folder ./Chipseq